MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 #### The Oracle

 An oracle G needs to be constructed such that it generates an eigenphase on the state encoded on the target qubit and the ancilla qubit.
-The construction of this oracle is unimportant to the demonstration within this notebook, but the operation it applies is,
+The construction of this oracle is unimportant to the demonstration within this notebook, but the operation it applies is

 $$G\\ket \\Psi = e^{2\\pi i\\theta} \\ket \\Psi.$$